Jen77776/AI-Stats-book/README.md

     # venv\Scripts\activate   # On Windows
     ```

-2.  **Install Dependencies**:
+2.  **Install Python Dependencies**:
     ```bash
     pip install -r requirements.txt
     ```

 3.  **Configure Environment Variables**:
     * Create a file named `.env` in the backend's root directory.
     * Add your secret keys to this file.
-The database URI is automatically created by services like Render.
+The database URI is often provided by hosting services like Render.
         ```env
         GEMINI_API_KEY="YOUR_GEMINI_API_KEY"
         DATABASE_URL="YOUR_POSTGRESQL_DATABASE_URI"